-Since our formation in 2007, we have in-licensed key intellectual property from our founders' affiliated academic institutions, developed methods for identifying new MDPs, studied various MDPs in both in vitro and in vivo models and identified a number of MDPs with potential therapeutic value in the treatment of diabetes, cancer, Alzheimer's disease, atherosclerosis and other diseases.
+Since our formation in 2007, we have in-licensed key intellectual property from our founders' affiliated academic institutions, developed methods for identifying new MDPs, studied various MDPs in both in vitro and in vivo models and identified a number of MDPs with potential therapeutic value for the treatment of diabetes, cancer, Alzheimer's disease, atherosclerosis and other diseases.
 Based on our evaluation of MDPs currently in our research pipeline we are actively engaged in research of four families of MDPs for potential advancement into MBT drug candidate programs.

+We seek to identify and advance research on MDPs with superior potential for yielding an MBT drug candidate, and ultimately a drug, for which we have a strong intellectual property position.
 We are the exclusive licensee from the Regents of the University of California and the Albert Einstein College of Medicine to four issued U.S. patents and four U.S. and international patent applications.
-Our licensed patents and patent applications are directed to compositions comprising MDPs and MDP analogs and methods of their use in the treatment of indicated diseases.
-See "Business - Patents and Other Intellectual Property".
+Our licensed patents and patent applications are directed to compositions of MDPs and their MDP analogs and methods of their use in the treatment of indicated diseases.